Toucaan/toucaan.docs/docs/fundamentals/architecture.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Getting Started
+# Architecture

-The first step is to **create a new folder** named `toucaan` somewhere in your project using the following command:
+Let us **create a new folder** named `toucaan` somewhere in your project using the following command:

 ```bash title="Setup:"
 cd ./somewhere/in/your/project/